Chi Squared A Level Biology

 The chi-squared test is particularly useful in A-Level Biology when:

-• Analyzing categorical data: As mentioned, this is the core requirement.
+• Analyzing categorical data: Going back to this, this is the core requirement.
 Your data must be frequencies or counts within distinct categories.

 • Testing for independence: You can use it to see if two categorical variables are independent of each other.
-For instance, is there an association between flower color and insect pollination?
+To give you an idea, is there an association between flower color and insect pollination?

 • Testing goodness of fit: You can use it to compare observed results with a theoretical expectation.
-For example, does the ratio of phenotypes in your offspring generation match the predicted Mendelian ratios?
+Take this: does the ratio of phenotypes in your offspring generation match the predicted Mendelian ratios?

 • Comparing observed and expected proportions: Is the proportion of males and females in a sample significantly different from the expected 1:1 ratio?